christianalfoni/christianalfoni.github.io/_posts/2015-01-09-plant-a-baobab-tree-in-your-flux-application.md

 tags: ["javascript", "flux", "baobab"]
 ---

 All standards, libraries, practices, architectures and patterns needs some time to evolve before becoming widely accepted.
 The flux architecture is no different.
-After Facebook released their React JS project the suggested flux archtecture has evolved into many different shapes and colors.
+After Facebook released their React JS project the suggested flux architecture has evolved into many different shapes and colors.
 Some of them more accepted than others.
 In this article we are going to look at what challenges exists today with the flux architecture.
 We are also going to look at a solution that I think is a great contribution to the evolution of flux.

 ### Flux and Flux history
 If you have never heard about flux before I will give a very short decription. **Component** -> **Action Dispatcher** -> **Store** -> **Component**.
 It is a one way flow of state where you components do not change the state of your application directly, but goes through a dispatcher to do so.
 There er several implementations of this architecture and initially we had the offical dispatcher and store from Facebook.
 So why did developers start to implement their own versions of flux?
 I believe there are five main reasons for this: **verbosity** , **async operations**, **handle the same action in multiple stores**, **sharing state between stores** and **immutability**.